project-chip/connectedhomeip/docs/guides/bouffalolab/matter_factory_data.md

 /out/bouffalolab-bl616dk-light-wifi-mfd/chip-bl616-lighting-example.flash.py --port <serial port>  --mfd out/test-cert/<mfd bin file>
 ```

-> If mfd file has cipher text data, please append
+> If `MFD` file has cipher text data, please append
 > `--key <hex string of 16 bytes>` option to program to this key to efuse.

 -   Limits on BL IOT SDK

-    If developer would like to program MFD with all plain text data, option
+    If developer would like to program `MFD` with all plain text data, option
     `--key <hex string of 16 bytes>` needs pass to script, otherwise, flash tool
     will raise an error.
 And SoC BL602, BL702 and BL702L use BL IOT SDK for
     Matter Application.